newf276/Player-Files/README.md

 # Player-Files
-This is my personal player file zip for OpenMeta Addon for Leia.
+This is my personal player file zip for Discover Addon for Kodi 18+.